pioula/IRIO-Paxos/leaderless/node/README.md

 ```

 ## Usage
 To run a single instance you have to setup database.ini file using database.ini.template.
-Database has structure:
+Table has structure:
 ```
 CREATE TABLE accounts (
   id VARCHAR2 PRIMARY KEY,